bpsushi/aiengine-senectus.ai/README.md

 A comprehensive integration of **Model Context Protocol (MCP)** with a Medusa e-commerce store, featuring an intelligent shopping agent built with Anthropic's Claude Agent SDK.
 This project demonstrates how AI agents can autonomously interact with e-commerce systems through standardized protocols.

+Reccuring agent is designed to run as repeatable job to make reccuring orders.

 ## 🌟 Overview

 This project consists of two main components: